thomiceli/opengist/README.md

 ## Configure OAuth

-Opengist can be configured to use OAuth to authenticate users, with GitHub or Gitea.
+Opengist can be configured to use OAuth to authenticate users, with GitHub, Gitea, or OpenID Connect.

 <details>
 <summary>Integrate Github</summary>